mircealungu/Zeeguu-Core/README.md

 When installing, we recommend at least 4 GB dedicated to ElasticSearch.
 This can easily support querying of 30+ concurrent users.
 If it is a single node cluster (one server), we recommend the node to both be able to ingest, hold data and be master.
 The two latter needs to be enabled.

 To export data from MySQL to ElasticSearch run  Zeeguu_Core/Tools/mysql_to_elastic.py.
-Please notice that the name of the index is placed in elastic_settings.py located in the main folder of Zeeguu Core.
+Please notice that the name of the index is placed in the settings.py located in zeeguu_core/Elastic.

 This process takes approximately 1.5h for 1 million articles.